hieuvo/sunfire_presentation/PITCHME.md

 ### Demo

-- How to create checkout funnel monitoring
+- How to create monitor config of order flow
 - How to setup alarm rule